How the Government Measures Unemployment

-- LAST WEEK, could you have started a job if one had been offered?
+- Last week, could you have started a job if one had been offered?

 If there is no reason, except temporary illness, that the person could not take a job, he or she is considered to be not only looking but also available for work and is counted as unemployed.

 Yvonne is unemployed because she made a specific effort to find a job within the prior 4 weeks and is presently available for work.

-- Mrs. Jenkins tells the interviewer that her daughter, Katherine Marie, was thinking about looking for work in the prior 4 weeks but knows of no specific efforts she has made.
+- Ms. Jenkins tells the interviewer that her teenage daughter, Katherine Marie, was thinking about looking for work in the prior 4 weeks but knows of no specific efforts she has made.

 John is counted as unemployed because he took steps to look for work and would have been available for work during the survey reference week, except for his temporary illness.

 the model changeover is completed, and he also knows it is unlikely that he would be able to find a job for the period he is laid off; so, although he is available to work,

 Who is not in the labor force?

 A series of questions is asked each month of persons not in the labor force to obtain information about their desire for work, the reasons why they had not looked for work in the

 - Do you currently want a job, either full or part time?

-- What is the main reason you were not looking for work during the LAST 4 WEEKS?
+- What is the main reason you were not looking for work during the last 4 weeks?

 - Did you look for work at any time during the last 12 months?

-- LAST WEEK, could you have started a job if one had been offered?
+- Last week, could you have started a job if one had been offered?